Roads Less Traveled

 Zion NP, Kodachrome, & Snow Canyon, UT

-October 7-19, 2007 - From Goblin
+October 7-19, 2007 - From Goblin Valley we took the gorgeous scenic

-byway along Route 12 through Torrey,
+byway along Route 12 through Torrey, Capitol Reef National Park, and

-Park.
+Escalante to Kodachrome Basin State Park.
 Like all the Utah state park

 campgrounds, this one was lovely.
+There was a flock of chukars (birds

-There was a flock of chukars (birds closely related to the quail) that
+closely related to the quail) that

-wandered about the grounds happily taking food from my hand.
+wandered about the grounds happily

-We hiked the Panorama Point
+We hiked the Panorama Point View trail,

-View trail, soaking in the immense
+soaking in the immense redrock

-redrock formations.
-Several had
+formations.
+Several had cute names,

-cute names, including Ballerina Leg, which truly
+including Ballerina Leg, which truly

 looked like a ballerina's leg.

-Sandstone is very soft, and we found a huge sandstone rock that other visitors had rubbed.
-It was fun to put your hand in the
+rubbed.
+It was fun to put your hand in the handprint

-handprint in the rock and rub.
-The rock would granulate into sand beneath your fingertips.
+in the rock and rub.
+The rock would granulate into

-From Kodachrome Basin we headed over to Zion National Park.
+From Kodachrome Basin we headed over

-end, we opted to approach the park from the west side rather than
+end to end, we opted to approach the park

-the amazing rock formations that flank the roads on the eastern side.
+amazing rock formations that flank the roads on the eastern side.

-However, once we arrived at Zion we took an exquisite bike ride
+However, once we arrived at Zion we took an exquisite bike ride along

 There was an organized bike